 In February, I published two of my poems in an online literary journal for the first time.
 It’s lovely Sunny’s Interstellar Literary Review, and a first step out for me.
 I appreciate how the editors painstakingly went through my poems line by line, and how they were so sweet about their suggestions and thoughts.

-Readstill, on the arkhere, a poem on a moment of stillness.
+Read still, on the ark here, a poem on a moment of stillness.
 An excerpt:

-We look for an answer in the wavering river where the distant ducks tell time where the early moon stutters.
+We look for an answer in the wavering river

 I was inspired by that time in Copenhagen when I stared down the mirror-like lake in the blue dusk.
 It seems like I keep revisiting that moment in my works, but life is pretty predictable here, and I miss the unexpectedness of travel.
 Who says the same moment can’t inspire you differently?

-The second poem is early is the godforsaken nightwhich you can read here, a poem on coming alive when the lights go out.
+The second poem is early is the godforsaken night which you can read here, a poem on coming alive when the lights go out.
 An excerpt:

-a thousand tears are aglow on my window, unyielding, suspended in possibility.
+are aglow on my window,

 When I’m the last one to turn in, it strikes me anew every time I turn off the lights.
 The outside world becomes illuminated with the streetlamps keeping vigil, with the occasional fellow night owl and their rectangular window of white light contrasting against the inky night sky.
 I used to love it when it rained at night, and if I woke up, I would move near the window where I could watch the raindrops stay and write a few words against the cool glass pane.
 The poem was, in a way, an amalgamation of those emotions.